Dow falls for third straight day as Wall Street mulls chance of rate cut

 Breaking News Emails

-Wall Street took a tumble Tuesday morning, as traders continued to seek out clues that the Federal Reserve will cut the nation's benchmark interest rate later this month.
+Wall Street took a tumble Tuesday, as traders continued to seek out clues that the Federal Reserve will cut the nation's benchmark interest rate later this month.

-The Dow Jones Industrial Average fell by 118 points at the opening bell, heading for its third straight day of declines.
-The S&P 500 and the Nasdaq Composite were both down around 0.4 percent.
-All three indices leveled out slightly in midday trading.
+The Dow Jones Industrial Average fell by 118 points at the opening bell, a third straight day of declines.
+The S&P 500 and the Nasdaq Composite were both down around 0.4 percent by midday.

 “When the next episode of financial instability presents itself, it may do so in a messy and unexpected way,” Fed Chairman Jerome Powell told the Boston Fed early Tuesday in prepared remarks on the topic of bank stress tests.
 “Banks will need to be ready not just for expected risks, but for unexpected ones,” he added.

-However, some investors have started to pull back on their positions, with Morgan Stanley noting on Monday that it was cutting its global equities allocations, after signs of "weaker growth" in the broader economy.
-"We forecast an aggressive Fed and ECB action because we think growth concerns are material,” wrote Morgan Stanley analyst Michael Sheets in a note to clients.
+However, some investors have started to pull back on their positions, with Morgan Stanley noting Monday that it was cutting its global equities allocations, after signs of "weaker growth" in the broader economy.
+"We forecast an aggressive Fed and European Central Bank action because we think growth concerns are material,” Morgan Stanley analyst Michael Sheets wrote in a note to clients.

 “The pressure for one side to give in to the other is diffused right now," Derek Scissors, a China expert at the American Enterprise Institute, a business-oriented Washington think tank, told Reuters.
 "I expect this to drag out for months."

-Powell testifies on Capitol Hill this week for his twice-yearly report, where traders will be listening for any sign that the central bank is not shifting its monetary policy outlook, which Powell described last month as "act as appropriate to sustain the expansion."
+Powell testifies on Capitol Hill this week for his twice-yearly report, where traders will be listening for any sign that the central bank is not shifting its monetary policy outlook, which Powell described last month would be to "act as appropriate to sustain the expansion."

 Markets are currently forecasting a rate cut of 0.25 percent, or 25 basis points, at the FOMC meeting.